Porthcawl: Aircraft crashes into sea off south Wales coast

 An aircraft has crashed into the sea off the south Wales coast.

-HM Coastguard was called out of Tuesday morning after reports of a light aircraft going into the sea at Porthcawl, Bridgend.
+HM Coastguard was called out on Tuesday morning after reports of a light aircraft going into the sea at Porthcawl, Bridgend.

 It said the alarm was raised at about 09:20 BST as the pilot was making his way on to dry land.